 Assess the performance of the satellite cloud screening and atmospheric correction algorithms by analysis of the MUDBs and global and regional fields.

-Perform incremental improvement of the algorithm formulations.
+Perform incremental improvement of the algorithms’ formulations.

 Update MODIS and VIIRS SSTskin algorithm coefficients.

 Develop improved methods and metrics to assess MODIS and VIIRS SSTskin accuracies.